jallohab/mywebsite/README.md

 #My website
 This is a really awesome website
-Edit on example branch
-Now editing on update-readme branch

-Update locally
+Update made on master on Github before rebase